Early Childhood Block Grant

 UNITED WAY OF THE PLAINS COLLABORATIVE

-United Way of the Plains Collaborative partners serve at-risk children and families in the Wichita metropolitan area by offering the following programs:
+In 2023, United Way of the Plains secured an Early Childhood Block Grant worth $767,315.
+These funds support the following programs from collaborative partners that serve at-risk children and families in the Wichita metropolitan area:

 Kansas Children's Service League logo.